MohanGuo/Equivariant_Diffusion/blogpost.md

 ### EDM Consistency Model Results

 We were able to successfully train EDM as a consistency model in isolation.
-We achieved nearly identical training loss curves, both in magnitude of the NLL and convergence rate:
+We achieved nearly identical training loss curves, both in magnitude of the NLL and convergence rate as shown in figure 9:

 <p align="center">
   <img src="readme_material/results_edm_orig_train_loss.png" alt="Diffusion in nature" width="250" />
   <img src="readme_material/results_consistency_train_loss.png" alt="Diffusion in model" width="250" />
 </p>
 <p align="center">
-Figure nTBA: Training loss curves for original EDM (left), and consistency model EDM (right)
+Figure 9: Training loss curves for original EDM (left), and consistency model EDM (right)
 </p>

 For validation and testing, we compared samples from an EMA model against the corresponding ground truth sample, since consistency models are trained to produce samples directly on the data distribution.
-We achieved similar convergence rates for both val and test losses but with a different magnitude due to the changed objective:
+We achieved similar convergence rates for both val and test losses but with a different magnitude due to the changed objective as show on figure 10:

 <p align="center">
   <img src="readme_material/results_edm_orig_val_loss.png" alt="Diffusion in nature" width="250" />